PlayStation Steering Wheel Guide: Everything You Need to Know

 Now we're talking serious business.
 Premium direct drive PlayStation steering wheel setups represent the pinnacle of sim racing technology.
 These systems use powerful motors directly connected to the wheel, eliminating the gears and belts that create friction and delay in cheaper systems.

 The Logitech G Pro Racing Wheel delivers 11Nm of force feedback through its direct drive system, offering compatibility across PlayStation, Xbox, and PC.
-It's the kind of wheel that makes you question whether you're actually racing in a game or driving a real car.

 Direct drive wheels aren't just about raw power, though.
 They're about precision and detail.
 Every tiny bump in the road surface, every slight loss of traction, every change in weight distribution – you feel it all through the wheel in real-time.